 From the moment you step onto campus to begin first-year orientation, a key pillar of the St. Lawrence experience, and one of the primary reasons I decided to become a Laurentian, sticks out—the community.
 All the individuals on this campus are here to support you and that support extends past graduation, even from the Laurentians that haven’t been on campus for several decades.

-St. Lawrence has the No. 4 alumni network in the country according to the Princeton Review.
+St. Lawrence has one of the best alumni networks in the country according to The Princeton Review.
 This ranking is far more than just a number.
 Another definition could be that we have an alumni base looking to be a helping hand to any student that reaches out.
 This means that the alumni of St. Lawrence are ready and willing to get to know students and they enjoy doing so!

 One program that allows students to connect with alumni is the LINC mentor program.
 The LINC program stands for Laurentians Investing in Networking and Careers, and I was able to take part in this program throughout my sophomore year.
 This program allowed me to get a jump start in learning how to connect with individuals in my field of interest and was my first introduction to our impressive and expansive alumni network.

 I am an environmental studies major, and while I knew that I was interested in the environmental advocacy realm, I wasn’t sure which direction I wanted to go.
 The LINC program allowed me to explore my interests for a better understanding of what I was and wasn't curious to pursue.
 I was lucky enough to be paired with an alumnus that works in environmental policy and analysis.